 A CSA score can impact both drivers and businesses in several different ways.
 A high CSA score can affect whether an employer will hire a driver or if a shipper will choose to employ a trucking company.
 It can affect expenses because it determines how high or low your insurance premiums will be.
 It can also make it more difficult to meet deadlines, because drivers with a high CSA score will find themselves subjected to more compliance checks throughout their travels.

 What is a good CSA score?
-Ask 15 different companies or truck drivers and you’ll get 16 different answers.
 It’s a difficult measurement to quantify, but there is one thing they all agree on: the lower the score is, the better.
 A lower score means fewer violations, safer drivers, and a better company reputation overall.

-Reducing a CSA score takes time, but the more inspections a driver has that are violation free, the better (lower) the score becomes.
+Reducing a CSA score takes time, but the more inspections a driver has that are violation free, the better (and lower) the score becomes.
 Use the tips below to learn how to improve your CSA score and the FMCSA help center for more information and printable handouts for over-the-road support.